apace100/origins-docs/docs/types/power_types/shaking.md

 [Power Type](../power_types.md)

-Makes the entity that has the power shake, similar to a strider out of lava or a zombie undergoing conversion.
+Makes the entity that has the power shake, similar to a Strider out of lava or a Zombie undergoing conversion.

 Type ID: `origins:shaking`

 ### Fields

 _None._

-### Example
+### Examples

 ```json
 {
   	"type": "origins:shaking",